What is robotic process automation (RPA)?

-RPA is the bot process by which a software uses a combination of automation, computer vision, and machine learning to automate repetitive, high volume tasks that are rule based and trigger driven.
+RPA is the bot process by which software uses a combination of automation, computer vision, and machine learning to automate repetitive, high-volume tasks that are rule-based and trigger-driven.

 Bots are generally low-cost and easy to implement, requiring no custom software or deep systems integration.

 Cognitive RPA allows for better optical character recognition (OCR), natural language processing (NLP) and machine learning (ML) to handle semi-structured and unstructured data, expanding the efficiencies of RPA to a wider range of enterprise activities.

 If you’re exploring RPA use cases, sales operations, customer service, and big data offer broad possibilities for pilot tests and early wins.

 What the experts predict for its future ?

 Experts predict a wider adoption of RPA as more mature technology is getting developed, the RPA technology will be used by more and more companies to complete a wider range of business processes.